 As a sophomore in 2011, he made Cal-Hi Sports All-State Sophomore first team, South Bay Daily Breeze All-South Bay first team and All-Mission League first team as he had 2 receptions for 39 yards (19.5 avg) and made 23 tackles, 6 interceptions and 10 deflections.

 He also was on a guard on Serra's basketball team and was on its track team, with career bests of 10.68 in the 100 meters, 21.59 in the 200 and 25-5.25 in the long jump.
 Serra won the 2013 CIF state championship while he placed second in the long jump at 24-7.
 He won the 2012 state long jump title at 20-0.5.
 He was named the 2012 Cal-Hi Sports California Sophomore Athlete of the Year and 2013 Cal-Hi Sports California Junior Athlete of the Year.
-Current Trojans Jalen Greene, Olajuwon Tucker and Jalen Jones and incoming Trojans Rasheem Green and John Houston Jr. also prepped at Serra.
+Current Trojans Jalen Greene, Olajuwon Tucker, Jalen Jones, Rasheem Green, John Houston Jr., Deontay Burnett and Caleb Wilson also prepped at Serra.